 What is dyslexia?

-The signs and symptoms of this learning disorder does differ from person to person.
+The signs and symptoms of this learning disorder do differ from person to person.
 Every individual with the condition can have a unique pattern of strengths and weaknesses.

-Dyslexia may be a learning difficulty that primarily affects the abilities involved in fluent and accurate word reading and spelling, but it is also the characteristic features of dyslexia are difficulties in phonological awareness, verbal memory and verbal process speed.
+Dyslexia may be a learning difficulty that primarily affects the abilities involved in fluent and accurate word reading and spelling, but according to The Rose Report the definition of dyslexia is “characteristic features of dyslexia are difficulties in phonological awareness, verbal memory and verbal process speed.”
+And the “Co-occurring difficulties may also be seen in aspects of language, motor coordination, mental calculation, concentration and personal organisation, however, these don’t seem to be, by themselves, markers of dyslexia.”

 Now that we have dug a little into the meaning, I thought I would make it even more relevant to what Fifteen do which is design including typography.